-Decompose numbers less than or equal to 10 into pairs in more than one way (e.g., by using objects or drawings), and record each decomposition with a drawing or equation (e.g., 5 = 2 + 3 and 5 = 4 + 1).
+Decompose numbers less than or equal to 10 into pairs in more than one way by using objects or drawings.
+Record each decomposition by a drawing or equation.
+For example, 5 = 2 + 3 and 5 = 4 + 1.

-Code Digital Student Experience Code Teacher Resources U9 Computations and Algebraic Thinking - "Part Part Whole in New Orleans" (1-10) U7 Figuring Out Fives U9 Computations and Algebraic Thinking - Part Part Whole Addition Stories U8 Parts and Wholes U10 Computations and Algebraic Thinking - "Part Part Whole in New Orleans" (1-10) U9 Roll to Find the Whole U10 Computations and Algebraic Thinking - Part Part Whole Addition Stories U10 Dogs and Cats on Mats (up to 10)
+Code Digital Student Experience Code Teacher Resources U9 Computations and Algebraic Thinking - "Part Part Whole in New Orleans" (1-10) U7 Figuring Out Fives U9 Computations and Algebraic Thinking - Part Part Whole Addition Stories U8 Parts and Wholes U10 Computations and Algebraic Thinking - "Part Part Whole in New Orleans" (1-10) U9 Roll to Find the Whole U10 Computations and Algebraic Thinking - Part Part Whole Addition Stories U10 Dogs and Cats on Mats (up to 10) U12 Computations and Algebraic Thinking - "Part Part Whole in New Orleans" (1-10) U12 Ten or Not Ten U12 Computations and Algebraic Thinking - Making Ten Using Tens Frames U13 Whole in the Hand U12 Computations and Algebraic Thinking - Identifying Addends Using Tens Frames U18 Decomposing House with Pictures U13 Computations and Algebraic Thinking - "Part Part Whole in New Orleans" (1-10) U18 Decomposing House U13 Computations and Algebraic Thinking - Subtraction Within Ten U19 Relative Magnitude with Part Part Whole U14 Computations and Algebraic Thinking - "Chicago Pizza Blues" (within 10) U20 Start, Change, Result

-Decompose numbers less than or equal to 10 into pairs in more than one way (e.g., by using objects or drawings), and record each decomposition with a drawing or equation (e.g., 5 = 2 + 3 and 5 = 4 + 1).
+Decompose numbers less than or equal to 10 into pairs in more than one way by using objects or drawings.
+Record each decomposition by a drawing or equation.
+For example, 5 = 2 + 3 and 5 = 4 + 1.